 Administration of acetylcysteine during pregnancy and lactation should take place only after a strict risk benefit assessment.
-Side Effects The following events have been reported by at least one in a thousand and less than one in a hundred patients treated with acetylcysteine - hypersensitivity reactions, headache, tinnitus, tachycardia, stomatitis, abdominal pain, nausea, vomiting, diarrhoea, pruritus, urticaria, exanthema, rash, angioedema, pyrexia and lowered blood pressure.
+Side Effects The following events have been reported by at least one in a thousand and less than one in a hundred patients treated with acetylcysteine - hypersensitivity reactions, headache, tinnitus, urticaria, exanthema, rash, angioedema, pyrexia and lowered blood pressure.
 The incidence of facial oedema has not been established.
 Overdose There have been no reports of toxic overdose with oral acetylcysteine.
-In the case of an overdose of Acepiro® management should be supportive.
-Effects on the ability to drive and/or operate machines.
+In the case of an overdose of Acepiro[®], management should be supportive.
+Effects on the ability to drive and/or operate machines Acepiro[®] has no effect on the ability to drive or operate machines.